victimofleisure/MidiToLily/README.md

 MidiToLily mysong.mid -quant 16 -triplet 16 -verify
 ```

 If you're using many parameters, instead of editing a long command line, you may prefer to put the parameters in a text file.
-That way each parameter can be on its own line, which is easier to read and edit.
+That way each parameter can be on its own line, which is much easier to read and edit.
 Pass the text file to MidiToLily via the -params parameter, like so:

 ```
 MidiToLily mysong.mid -params myparams.txt